saturn72/AnyService/README.md

 ### Manage CRUD Permissions on an authorized resource (URI)

-By default once a user creates an entity on a resource, `AnyService` takes care to manage permissions over the created entity.
-Once entity is created, the creator, and only the creator has the previliges to perform CRUD operations on it, while other users are blocked.
+By default when a user creates an entities, `AnyService` takes care to manage permissions over the created entities.
+Once entity is created, the creator, and only the creator has the previliges to perform CRUD operations on it, while other users are blocked from doing so.

+To disable the automatic permission management, set the value of `ManageEntityPermissions` of `AnyServiceOptions` to `false`.

 TBD - Show how to disable the authz behavior in configuration